UltraHQ/seatbelts/README.md

 1. Exit the vehicle and switch seats (vcmod).
 2. The chime turns on if you have reached more than 25 mph (if left default) and you still don't have your seatbelt on.
 3. Other players will hear the strap in sound from you.

+## Installation
+The needed materials should be downloaded automatically for the players.
+You can find the config in: lua/seatbelt/config.lua

+To install:
+Download and move the "seatbelt" folder into your addons folder.

 ## Config
 ```Seatbelt = {}